 “Designing the manifolds can be a design challenge,” shares Paul, “mostly because in microgravity, fluids behave differently primarily due to surface tension dynamics and the lack of buoyancy and sedimentation within fluids in the low-gravity environment.
 We have to be mindful of this and design manifolds that optimizes the flow of fluids while avoiding cavities or geometries where bubbles can form or get trapped.”

 Manufacturing high quality parts at a competitive price

-Many of the parts that make up the laboratory facilities were manufactured through online manufacturing platform Hubs.
-Paul opted for Hubs because of the very reasonable pricing and “the quoting process consistently gives Space Tango the best prices compared to other vendors,” he adds, “Using Hubs’ automated online ordering platform for almost instant pricing of our designs is extremely valuable and allows Space Tango to be agile in our engineering process.”
+Many of the parts that make up the laboratory facilities were manufactured through our online manufacturing platform.
+Paul opted for us because of the very reasonable pricing and “the quoting process consistently gives Space Tango the best prices compared to other vendors,” he adds, “Using the network automated online ordering platform for almost instant pricing of our designs is extremely valuable and allows Space Tango to be agile in our engineering process.”

 Quality is equally important to Space Tango.
 “We’ve been impressed with the quality of the parts we’ve received and have had very few parts that were not within our specification.
-The Hubs team continues to be very effective in communicating with us about our specific needs and we appreciate Hubs’ continued commitment to Space Tango.”
+Our team continues to be very effective in communicating with us about our specific needs and we appreciate the platform’s continued commitment to Space Tango.”